MicrosoftDocs/sdk-api/sdk-api-src/content/processthreadsapi/nf-processthreadsapi-isprocessorfeaturepresent.md

 </dl>
 </td>
 <td width="60%">
-This Arm processor implements the Arm v8.2 DP instructions (e.g. SDOT, UDOT).
+This Arm processor implements the Arm v8.2 DP instructions (for example, SDOT, UDOT).
 This feature is optional in Arm v8.2 implementations and mandatory in Arm v8.4 implementations.
 </td>
 </tr>